qurafa/VRMultiplayeRoom-Normcore/README.md

 # VRMultiplayeRoom-Normcore

-This is an older version of the project, newer version with an update lts Unity3D version can be found here: https://github.com/qurafa/VRMultiplayer-Normcore-
+This is an older version of the project, newer version with an update LTS Unity3D version can be found here: https://github.com/qurafa/VRMultiplayer-Normcore-